HSF/hsf.github.io/organization/_posts/2024/2024-11-21-coordination.md

 We'll discuss about this in detail in our regular meetings every week.

 It's important to cover the *careers* aspect as well.
 Here we can work with StefanRoiser and the JENA WP5 group.

+In discussions with the experiments about them endorsing the final document - ALICE and LHCb are favourable.

 ### HSF Seminar Series